 First, a naïve DidAlias algorithm may be less precise than the alias analysis checked.
 Figure 1 shows three examples on which an imprecise DidAlias may emit false positives.
-Specifically, if an imprecise DidAlias considers pointers with one byte apart as aliases (because they likely point to the same object), it may emit a false positive for a field-sensitive alias analysis on the first example; if it considers pointers ever assigned the same address as aliases, it may emit a false positive for a flow-sensitive alias analysis on the second example or for a context-sensitive alias analysis on the third example; if it does not distinguish the same variable in two different invocations of foo, it may emit a false positive for a context-sensitive alias analysis on the third example.
+Specifically, if an imprecise DidAlias considers pointers with one byte apart as aliases (because they likely point to the same object), it may emit a false positive for a field-sensitive alias analysis on the first example; if it considers pointers ever assigned the same address as aliases, it may emit a false positive for a flow-sensitive alias analysis on the second example or for a context-sensitive alias analysis on the third example.
 To reduce such false positives while remaining agnostic to the alias analysis checked, NEONGOBY must provide a very precise DidAlias.

 Second, the same observed address of a pointer is not always intended to refer to the same object, which occurs for two reasons.
-Spatially, pointers may have invalid addresses (e.g., go off bound or are uninitialized).
+Spatially, pointers may have invalid addresses (e.g., go off bound or be assigned undefined values).
 For instance, an off-by-one pointer for marking the end of an array may accidentally have the same address as a pointer to the next object.
-Off-by-one pointres are allowed by ANSI C specification as long as they are not dereferenced.
-Therefore, NEONGOBY must handle them to avoid false positives.
 Temporally, the same piece of memory may be reused for different objects.
 For instance, two heap memory allocations may return the same address if the first allocation is freed before the second allocation.
 Thus, NEONGOBY cannot simply claim that two pointers did alias if their addresses are identical; instead, it may need to track whether a pointer is valid and, if so, what object it points to.
 This problem appears familiar to the problem bounds checkers solve, but it is actually very different: NEONGOBY assumes a test program is largely correct and runs it to detect alias analysis errors, whereas bounds checkers are for preventing buffer overflow attacks.
 Thus, it is an overkill for NEONGOBY to borrow complex bounds-checking techniques such as tracking base and bounds for each pointer.

 A secondary challenge facing NEONGOBY is performance overhead.
 NEONGOBY is designed to detect errors, so overhead is typically not a big issue.
-However, NEONGOBY is also designed to detect alias analysis errors that manifest on real-world programs, and large overhead may disturb the executions of these programs [24], such as triggering excessive timeouts.
+However, NEONGOBY is also designed to detect alias analysis errors that manifest on real-world programs, and large overhead may disturb the executions of these programs [29], such as triggering excessive timeouts.
 Moreover, different users may have different resource budgets and coverage goals when testing their alias analyses.
 Since users can best decide what overhead is reasonable, NEONGOBY should provide them the flexibility to make their own tradeoffs between bugs and overhead.